 On May 7, 1849 Major General William Jenkins Worth died of “the dreadful scourge” of cholera in San Antonio.

 News traveled slowly in those days: Five weeks after General Worth died the June 16 edition of the Northern Standard of Clarksville, Texas reprinted a news report that had appeared in the Western Texian of San Antonio.
-(Newspapers relied on an exchange system: Each newspaper gathered and disseminated news by exchanging copies of its editions with other newspapers by mail.)
+(Newspapers relied on an exchange system: Each newspaper gathered and disseminated news by exchanging copies of its editions with editions of other newspapers by mail.)
 General Worth was buried in Brooklyn.

 One month after General Worth died, Army Major Ripley Arnold, accompanied by Texas Ranger Colonel Middleton Tate Johnson and a few soldiers, scouted the confluence of the Clear and West forks of the Trinity River and selected a site on which to establish an Army fort in northern Texas.
 The fort would be part of a line of military outposts stretching along the frontier to protect white settlers against Native American “depredations.”
 On June 6, 1849 Major Arnold, with the raising of Old Glory on a flagpole northwest of today’s courthouse, established the Army’s Camp (soon to be “Fort”) Worth and named the camp in honor of General Worth, his former commander.

 William Jenkins Worth was born in New York in 1794.
 President of the United States at the time: George Washington.
 Worth fought in the War of 1812, the Second Seminole War of 1835-1842, and the Mexican-American War of 1846-1848 (see below).

 Now let’s back up a few years.
 Below are newspaper clippings—some of them first-person accounts—about the fort, the town, and some of the people who were here at the git-go.
 These clippings, in their aggregate, might serve as the book of Genesis for the fort named “Worth.”